 OBJ-4 Define a set of recommendations for identifying, authenticating and authorizing Imaging Devices, Imaging Client, and Imaging Services.

-OBJ-5 Define a schema for security attributes and a Security Ticket to be associated with Imaging Jobs, Users, Services and Devices
+OBJ-5 Define a schema for security attributes and a Security Ticket to be associated with Imaging Jobs, Users, Services and Devices.

+OBJ-6 Provide liaison with the Multifunction Printer Technical Committee and any international Technical Committees formed to update or replace the new Protection Profile for Hardcopy Devices.

 Milestones: